-Our auditors are PricewaterhouseCoopers LLP, Chartered Accountants, located at 1250 René-Lévesque Boulevard West, Montreal, Québec H3B 4W2, who reported on the consolidated annual financial statements for the fiscal year ended May 31, 2011, which have been filed under Regulation 51-102 respecting Continuous Disclosure Obligations (Québec).
-PricewaterhouseCoopers LLP is independent in accordance with the auditor's rules of professional conduct in Québec.
+Our auditors are PricewaterhouseCoopers LLP, Chartered Accountants, located at 1250 René-Lévesque Boulevard West, Montreal, Québec H3B 4W2, who reported on the consolidated annual financial statements for the seven-month fiscal year ended December 31, 2011, which have been filed under National Instrument 51-102 Continuous Disclosure Obligations.
+PricewaterhouseCoopers LLP is independent in accordance with the auditors' rules of professional conduct in Québec.